 |Bodum Brazil||Bodum Chambourd||Culinary Prestige||Frieling|

-Choose the design you like the most – just to touch on this again.
 Making French Press coffee is extremely simple.
 Put the ground coffee in with the water and let it brew.
 Then strain it.
 That’s it.
-There’s not much else a French Press can do to improve the flavor of the coffee.
+There’s not much else a French Press can do to improve the flavor of the coffee, that will come down to the coffee beans you buy and your skill at brewing and getting a good extraction.

 You might hear some sales-speak of a strainer that removes any microsediment.
-That’s BS.
+That’s BS, as far as I’m concerned.
 There will always be sediment in your French Press coffee.
 You could pour it through a paper filter to remove it, but then you’d no longer have the unique French Press taste.

 The three ‘Good Budget Option; choices above are not identical, but they are all decent options.
 They are all well-made, durable French Press’s that have an adequately good plunger.
 There are poorly made French Press’s out there, but you won’t find them in this article.
 To reiterate: choose the design you like the most.

-Even the very best and most expensive commercial coffee bean grinders produce some fine particles.
-Fine particles that will end up in the bottom of your cup and will probably make you choke and spit.
+The answer to this is no. Even the very best and most expensive commercial coffee bean grinders produce some fine particles that will end up in the bottom of your cup and will probably make you choke and spit.
 If you drink it, of course.
 I recommend not drinking it.
+The fact is, French Press uses an immersion brew technique that creates a full-bodied (think thick and creamy texture) coffee, you could run it through a paper filter once it’s finished brewing but then it’s no longer French PRess coffee.

 This is not even an issue for some and a dealbreaker for others.
 I’ll leave it to the incredible handsome and intelligent person reading this to decide.
 If you detest the idea of having sediment in your drink then check out a few other ways to make coffee.
 I recommend Aeropress or Pour Over if you’re looking for another cheap option.